zach-griffin/Philips-Hue-API_Controller/README.md

 # API Setup
 Phillips Hue provides some great documentation here: https://developers.meethue.com/develop/get-started-2/

 In short, you need to find the IP address of your Hue Bridge (and set it statically if possible).
-You can then use the built in tool at https://<bridge ip address>/debug/clip.html to get your token and test the API actions.
+You can then use the built in tool at **https://<bridge ip address>/debug/clip.html** to get your token and test the API actions.

   Once you have opened the clip.html page, you can press the big circle button on the bridge.
-Back at the web tool we are going to type in the below code in the message body and press POST.
+Back at the web tool we are going to type in the below code in the message body and press **POST**.
 You can also rename "hue_api_app" to whatever you want but it should be recognizable for future reference.

   ```sh
 {"devicetype":"hue_api_app"}